vegaprotocol/specs/protocol/0084-VDPR-volume_discount_program.md

 - a proposer cannot set an `end_of_program_timestamp` less than the proposals `enactment_time`.
 - the number of tiers in `benefit_tiers` must be less than or equal to the network parameter `volumeDiscountProgram.maxBenefitTiers`.
 - all `minimum_party_running_notional_taker_volume` values must be an integer value strictly greater than `0`.
-- all `volume_discount_factor` values must be greater than or equal to `0` and less than or equal to the network parameter `volumeDiscountProgram.maxVolumeDiscountFactor`.
+- all `volume_discount_factors` values must be greater than or equal to `0` and less than or equal to the network parameter `volumeDiscountProgram.maxVolumeDiscountFactor`.
 - `window_length` must be an integer strictly greater than zero.

 The volume discount program will start the epoch after the `enactment_timestamp` is reached.